pmalviya/TwitterClient/README.md

+Twitter Client

 This client shows the twitter timeline with features like ability to compose a tweet or view a tweet in detailed view.
 It also persists tweets in the Sqllite and uses persisted tweets to populate timeline when app is offline.

+The second part consists of adding Profile activity with use of fragments to display user timeline, mentions timeline, home timeline and followers list.
+It also covers sending replies to tweets.

-Time Spent- 17-18 hours
+Time Spent- 40 hours

-* User Stories:
+User Stories:
 The following user stories must be completed:

 [x] User can sign in to Twitter using OAuth login